“And so I am become a knight of the Kingdom of Dreams and Shadows!”

 “Social hypocrisy” and “irresistible comedy” are so common on the Square that Wilson – a knight of the Kingdom of Dreams and Shadows attempting to assume the role of the King of Torts – should feel right at home.

-The government made his move even more affordable today when it settled Wilson’s claim Read the rest of this entry »
+The government made his move even more affordable today when it settled Wilson’s claim Continue reading Wilson v Scruggs and the Kingdom of Dreams and Shadows

 SLABBED covered the cross claim filed on behalf of Scruggs’ co-defendant Steve Patterson in Eastland stands behind Motion to Dismiss – Greer files cross-claim for Patterson in Wilson v Scruggs.
 Alan Lange at Y’all Politics has a post up on the Response from Dick Scruggs: Scruggs denies Steve Patterson, also denies bribing Judge DeLaughter .
 I have no doubt Lange and I share a common commitment to justice and factual reporting even when we hang our hats on different facts, their meaning, and context.
 However, there’s no disputing these facts about the Scruggs’ response: